yuja/jj/docs/config.md

 ### Default colocation

-When creating a git-backed Jujutsu repository, you can enable "colocation" which places the `.git` directory next to the `.jj` directory, allowing some amount of two-way interoperability.
+When creating a git-backed Jujutsu repository, you can disable "colocation" which places the `.git` directory next to the `.jj` directory.
+Colocation allows some amount of two-way interoperability, but it can perform worse in large repos.

 The setting `git.colocate` is a boolean option that controls whether or not the `jj git init` and `jj git clone` commands should create colocated repositories by default.
-By default, `git.colocate` is set to `false`.
+By default, `git.colocate` is set to `true`.

-See [Co-located Jujutsu/Git repos](./ git-compatibility.md#co-located-jujutsugit-repos) for more information.
+See [Co-located Jujutsu/Git repos](git-compatibility.md#co-located-jujutsugit-repos) for more information.

 ### Default remotes for `jj git fetch` and `jj git push`